neumond/python-computer-craft/README.md

 m = import_file('lib.py', __file__)  # relative to current file
 ```

-More examples can be found in repository.
+More examples can be found in this repository.